dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Abstract

-Functions that have function pointers or delegates as parameters are a road-bump in `pure`, `nothrow`, `@safe`, and `@nogc` code.
+Functions that have function pointers or delegates as parameters cannot be integrated well in `pure`, `nothrow`, `@safe`, and `@nogc` code.
-This DIP proposes to relax the constraints that the attributes `pure`, `nothrow`, `@safe`, and `@nogc` impose.
+This DIP proposes to relax the constraints that the mentioned attributes impose.
-Practically, it will only affect aforementioned functions with function pointers or delegates as parameters.
+It will only affect aforementioned functions with function pointers or delegates as `const` or `immutable` parameters.
-The goal is to make the compiler formally accept more code that factually behaves in accordance to the attributes.
+The goal is to recognize more code as valid that factually behaves in accordance to the attributes.

 ### Reference